huggingface/blog/active-learning-with-autonlp-and-prodigy.md

 The dataset we used did have categories but it didn't have labels for entity recognition.
 So, we decided to use Prodigy to label the dataset for another task: named entity recognition.

-Once you have prodigy installed, you can simply run:
+Once you have Prodigy installed, you can simply run:

     $ prodigy ner.manual bbc blank:en BBC_News_Train.csv --label PERSON,ORG,PRODUCT,LOCATION